dadahcr2/reference/_posts/Vehicles/2026-09-08-Havoc-challenges.md

 I got 27.778s in Spartan Racing.
 Check out how fast you can go: <https://playhcr.com/challenge?id=ym9aO6M>

-I got 27.778s in Spartan Racing.
-Check out how fast you can go: <https://playhcr.com/challenge?id=ym9aO6M>

 I got 13.048s in Logging In.
 Check out how fast you can go: <https://playhcr.com/challenge?id=4QJ4vnD>

-I got 13.048s in Logging In.
-Check out how fast you can go: <https://playhcr.com/challenge?id=4QJ4vnD>

-I got 16.726s in The Root Cause.
-Check out how fast you can go: <https://playhcr.com/challenge?id=5nV26B8>

 I got 16.726s in The Root Cause.
 Check out how fast you can go: <https://playhcr.com/challenge?id=5nV26B8>